thosgood/this-weeks-finds/markdown/201-250/week227.md

 >
 > In certain set-ups (such as Martin-Löf type theory) every statement
 > carries a proof of itself.
 Of course, a statement may have many
 > proofs.
-If we imagine that all the statements are of the form "A =
+If we imagine that all the statements are of the form "$A = B$",
-> B", then what we're saying is that every equals sign carries with it
+> then what we're saying is that every equals sign carries with it
 > a *reason* for equality, or proof of equality.
 If I remember rightly,
 > Kontsevich's idea was to do a topological analogue, so that every
-> term (like A and B) is assigned a point in some fixed space, and
+> term (like $A$ and $B$) is assigned a point in some fixed space, and
 > equalities of terms induce paths between points.
 There was more,
 > pushing the idea further, but I forget what.